 What is a home funeral?

-Home funerals, also known as family or community led death care, home funerals are when a deceased person’s circle chooses to care for (bathe, dress, etc.) and spend time with a deceased loved one in the comfort and privacy of their own home or space, rather than doing a viewing at a funeral home.
-By cooling the body with dry-ice or specialty ice packs, a body can be preserved for several days, while loved ones gather to love and honor the person who has died.
+Also known as family or community led death care, home funerals are when a deceased person’s circle chooses to care for (bathe, dress, etc.) and spend time with the deceased person in the comfort and/or privacy of their own home or space, rather than doing a viewing at a funeral home.
+By cooling the body with dry-ice or gel ice packs, a decedent can be preserved for an extended period of time (up to several days), while folks gather to vigil the person who has died.

 Are home funerals legal?

 Yes!
-Unfortunately, it is possible that coroners, hospital staff, first responders, and/or funeral homes may try to tell you otherwise.
+Unfortunately, it is possible that coroners, hospital/hospice staff, first responders, and/or funeral homes may try to tell you otherwise.
 Even professionals are misinformed about the legality surrounding home funerals.
 We can help properly inform anyone you may be getting push-back from.
-If someone says you “can’t” have a home funeral, ask them to show you the law or statute to back-up their claim.
-Spoiler alert…they won’t find one.
-The only legal requirement is that the body be cooled within 24 hours, and that is done with dry ice or Techni-Ice packs.
+If someone says you “can’t” have a home funeral ask them to show you the law or statute to back-up their claim (there likely isn’t one).

-Intimacy, Privacy & Comfort: Home funerals allow family and friends to be in the presence of the body, while they gather and mourn in the privacy and comfort of their own home/space.
-Eat, drink, cry, laugh, sing, swear, keen.
+Intimacy, Privacy, & Comfort: Home funerals allow family and/or friends to be in the presence of the body, while they gather and mourn in the privacy and comfort of their own home/space where they can freely eat, drink, cry, laugh, sing, swear, and keen.

-Time & Flexibility: Rather than being limited to a two-hour viewing (for example) at a funeral home, home funerals can allow for several days of being in the presence of the body.
-This provides everyone the ability to have meaningful time with the departed, rather than just lining up single file to take a quick peek into a casket.
+Time & Flexibility: Rather than being limited to a two-hour viewing (for example) at a funeral home, home funerals can allow for up to several days of being in the presence of the body.
+This provides more folks the ability to have meaningful time with the departed, rather than just lining up single file to take a quick peek into a casket.
 Home funerals are accommodating to a variety of schedules, in order to allow as many people as possible to spend time with the departed, without restrictive time constraints.

-Affordability: Not having to use a funeral home cuts down on a number of costs, including charges for things like embalming, cosmetizing, the viewing itself, and more.
-Of course, home funerals can be as lavish as one wishes (custom floral, catering, a designer casket, etc.) However, many home funeral folks prefer/appreciate not having to spend money on much more than the disposition (burial, cremation, etc.)
+Cost-Savings: Not having to use a funeral home may help cut down on a number of costs, including charges for things like embalming, cosmetizing, the viewing itself, and more.
+Home funerals can certainly be as lavish as one wishes (custom floral, catering, a designer casket, etc.) However, many home funeral folks prefer/appreciate not having to spend money on much more than the disposition (burial, cremation, etc.)

 What form of preservation is used in a home funeral ?